How to choose the right investments?

 Choosing how much to invest

 So, you’ve figured out the different asset classes and decided your investor profile.
 The last step is choosing how much to invest and setting a regular Investment Plan.
 This helps you avoid making risky decisions.
-On BUX Zero, for example, you can automate your monthly deposits to spread your investments over time.
+On BUX, for example, you can automate your monthly deposits to spread your investments over time.

 Analyze your financial situation